Grouper | Adam Bork

 They seem particularly evident in the field recordings that comprise the organic ambience that lies beneath many of her pieces.
 “They’re a sound I am not in control of, a sort of ephemeral chorus singing along however they feel,” Harris says.
 “They’re guides, collaborators.”

-The evening will begin with a performance by Adam Bork, a photographer, musician and filmmaker living in Marfa, Texas.
+The evening with a performance by Adam Bork, a photographer, musician and filmmaker living in Marfa, Texas.
 Bork has performed his music at numerous venues nationwide, incorporating slide shows of his own photographs alongside found images.